atlasxomics/AtlasXbrowser/README.md

 This software is designed as an interactive browser for processing AtlasXomics image Data.
 To learn more about AtlasXbrowser please visit the documentation, https://docs.atlasxomics.com/projects/AtlasXbrowser/en/latest/.

+To use AtlasXbrowser, please download the most recent release: https://github.com/atlasxomics/AtlasXbrowser/releases.
+Executable file (AtlasXbrowser.tgz) is available for Mac OSX.
+Follow steps below if you prefer to run AtlasXbrowser as a python application from source code.

 ## Download

     git clone https://github.com/atlasxomics/AtlasXBrowser.git